sightworks/slate/source/includes/_blocks.md

 The acceptable values for defaultContent and the return value vary based on the block type:
 * Text: The argument is the text to be used, without HTML encoding.
 The result is always HTML encoded text.
 * RawText, HTML: The argument and the result are a string containing text.
+* Link: The argument and result is an object containing ``link`` and ``title`` properties, which are the default URL and title to be used for the link.
 * Image, Document: The argument is the path to a file to be used by default.
 The result is a fully-specified URL to the file.
 * AppGroup, AppRecord: The argument is unused; the result is a Group or Record respectively.